Gallion History, Family Crest & Coats of Arms

 - J. F. Gallion, aged 38, who landed in America, in 1904

-- Oscar Richard Gallion, aged 20, who emigrated to the United States from Stuttgart, Germany, in 1910
+- Oscar Richard Gallion, aged 20, who immigrated to the United States from Stuttgart, Germany, in 1910

-- Alessandro Gallion, aged 19, who emigrated to the United States from Italy, in 1911
+- Alessandro Gallion, aged 19, who immigrated to the United States from Italy, in 1911

 - Jessie Gallion, aged 25, who landed in America, in 1921